Adopted March 31st, 2020

 Section 1.
 Definition.

 The Local Chapter will have Working Groups, which will consist of a group of Local Chapter members in good standing.
-Working groups can be formed to address operational needs, run campaigns, or organize work around a particular issue over an indefinite period of time.
+Working groups can be formed to address operational needs, run campaigns, or organize work around a particular issue over a period of time.

 Section 2.
 Formation